 Hypoallergenic

-What type of nutrition should we adopt?
+What type of nutrition should you adopt?

-Examples of foods that help restore hormonal balance :
+Examples of foods that help restore hormonal balance:

 - Healthy fats like olive oil, flax seeds, crushed hemp seeds, avocado, nuts.

-- Small amount of protein.
+- Small amounts of protein.

 - High sugars (including simple carbohydrates) produce more insulin (hormone).
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-- In the case of skin aging, sugar causes premature aging through a process called glycation.
+- In the case of skin aging, sugar leads to premature aging through a process called glycation.
 Glycation irreversibly damages collagen and elastin, leading to sagging skin and wrinkles.

-To learn more about diet and acne, click here .
+To learn more about diet and acne, click here.

-What kind of lifestyle should we adopt?
+What kind of lifestyle should you adopt?

 Improve your sleep and take time to relax.
 Stress (via the hormone cortisol) is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.